About Valerie Smith

 Valerie Smith, a distinguished scholar of African-American literature, is the 15th president of Swarthmore College.
 Upon her arrival at Swarthmore, she identified several priorities, among them attracting more low-income and first-generation students and providing for them an exceptional undergraduate experience.
 She is also strongly committed to curricular innovation and to strengthening relationships between the College and the region.

 President Smith began her career in higher education at Princeton in 1980, where she rose through the ranks from an instructor to an associate professor of English and Afro-American Studies.
-In 1989, she joined the faculty at the University of California, Los Angeles (UCLA) as associate professor of English, eventually serving as chair of UCLA’s Interdepartmental Program in African-American Studies.
+In 1989, she joined the faculty at the University of California, Los Angeles (UCLA) as first an associate professor, then professor of English, and eventually serving as chair of UCLA’s Interdepartmental Program in African-American Studies.
 She returned to Princeton in 2001 as the Woodrow Wilson Professor of Literature and Professor of English and African-American Studies and later served as founding director of the Center for African-American Studies and the dean of the college.

 President Smith is the recipient of fellowships from the Fletcher Foundation, the Guggenheim Foundation, and the National Endowment for the Humanities.
 She also received the President’s Award for Distinguished Teaching at Princeton in 2009.

-Smith has served on the board of Bates College, the New Jersey Council for the Humanities, and the McCarter Theater Center, and on the editorial boards of Women's Studies Quarterly, Criticism, and African American Review.
+Smith has served on the boards of Bates College, the New Jersey Council for the Humanities, and the McCarter Theater Center, and on the editorial boards of Women's Studies Quarterly, Criticism, and African American Review.

 A native of Brooklyn, N.Y., Smith comes from a family of educators.
 Her father, W. Reeves Smith, is a retired professor of biology at Long Island University, Brooklyn, and her mother, Josephine Smith, is a retired teacher in the New York City public school system.